Leland Michigan: Travel Guide to Fishtown

 Leelanau County was established in 1863 with the state of Michigan.
 The Leelanau Historical Society was created to preserve and protect Leelanau’s history and settlers in 1957.

-As the county seat of Leelanau County, Leland Michigan, is known as a historic fishing village showcasing a charming downtown filled with local art galleries, many specialty shops including the Fishtown shanties, and the backdrop of the delightful crystal blue waterfall.
+As the county seat of Leelanau County, Leland Michigan, is a historic fishing village showcasing a charming downtown filled with local art galleries, many specialty shops including the Fishtown shanties, and the backdrop of the delightful crystal blue waterfall.
+In the fall, you can see the salmon jumping out of the water as they swim upstream against the current!
+It’s so much fun to watch and be sure to have you camera ready for capture this!

-Leland is centrally located on the Leelanau Peninsula with close proximity to many other fun Northern Michigan tourist stops like Traverse City, Maple City, Suttons Bay, Lake Leelanau, Northport, Omena, Empire, and Glen Arbor.
+EXPERT TIP: Leland is centrally located on the Leelanau Peninsula with close proximity to many other fun Northern Michigan tourist stops like Traverse City, Maple City, Suttons Bay, Lake Leelanau, Northport, Omena, Empire, and Glen Arbor. be sure to take some side trips to visit these popular Michigan travel destinations.

 historic fishtown